akash02ab/dsa/Greedy/rearrangeString.md

-# Rearrange the string such that same characters are atleas `d` distance away
+# Rearrange the string such that same characters are atleast `d` distance away

 | input | output |
 | --- | --- |